Kanishkrawatt/CPP/readme.md

 C++ is a general-purpose programming language created by Bjarne Stroustrup as an extension of the C programming language, or "C with Classes".

 The language has expanded significantly over time, and modern C++ now has [object-oriented](/Oops), generic, and functional features in addition to facilities for low-level memory manipulation.
-It is almost always implemented as a compiled language.
+It is almost always implemented as a compiled language

 | Content                                                           | Other Topics                                       |
 | ----------------------------------------------------------------- | -------------------------------------------------- |